dondi/GRNsight/database/README.md

 - The MacOS and Windows instructions will _probably_ not work for you.
 You can try at your own risk to check.
 - Linux users can try these [instructions](https://www.geeksforgeeks.org/install-postgresql-on-linux/) and that should work for you (...maybe...).
 If it doesn't try googling instructions with your specific operating system.
 Sorry!

-#### Ensure that you can invoke Postgres commands on the command line

-Depending on the installer, this may have already been done for you:

-For Windows Users: search "Edit the system environment variables" from the Windows taskbar.
-From there open environment variables and edit the Path variable.
-Within this variable use new to add `C:\Program Files\PostgresSQL\{postgres_version}\bin` and `C:\Program Files\PostgresSQL\{postgres_version}\lib`

 ### Loading data to your database